Convento de San Pedro Mártir: History and description

 The larger space is covered with a flat, fluted, vaulted ceiling with lunettes.

 The most direct access from the church to the sacristy is through a door located at one end of the major side.
-There is the chapel of Santa Inés, whose Gothic architecture, with vaulted edges, contains several interesting sepulchers.
+There is the chapel of Santa Inés, whose Gothic architecture, with vaulted edges, contains several interesting sepulchers (or tombs).

 The works of the present church began in 1605 with traces and conditions of Nicolás de Vergara el Mozo.
-Two years later, Vergara died, Juan Bautista Monegro took over the work.
+Two years later, Vergara died, and Juan Bautista Monegro took over the work.

 Its plant is of three naves, with choir in high and flat presbytery, with two side chapels.
 The naves are separated by three arches with Doric pilasters that support the entablature, on top of which a barrel vault rises.
 A beautiful fence of beginnings of the 17th century separates the presbytery from the transept.

 The exterior door of the church, Monegro's work, highlights the magnificent Mudéjar tower of the neighboring church of San Román.

 Treated in stone, it contrasts not only with the tower but also with the masonry wall of the church proper.
 The design of the cover reveals the activity of Monegro as a tableau maker and his relations with Herrerian architecture.
 The main theme is the triumphal arch that develops in his lower body.
 The upper one is formed by a small temple, with the sculpture of the titular saint on a basement running.
 On top of this, two pyramids are also raised with a ball.
 In the upper part of the facade there are two windows of very simple trace that serve to illuminate the entrance hall.